NTLA Bear Put Spread Strategy

 - What is a bear put spread on NTLA?

 - A bear put spread on NTLA is the bear put spread strategy applied to NTLA (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With NTLA stock trading near $16.91, the strikes shown on this page are snapped to the nearest listed NTLA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NTLA stock at $11.98 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NTLA chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NTLA bear put spread max profit and max loss calculated?